 \subsection{Understanding DeepRL}

-Interpreting RL systems traditionally involves language generation via first-order logic~\cite{traditional-1, traditional-2, traditional-3, traditional-4}.
-These approaches rely on small state spaces and high-level state variables with interpretable semantics.
+Traditionally, interpreting RL systems may involve language generation via first-order logic~\cite{Dodson, Elizalde, Khan, Hayes}.
+These approaches require the state space to be small and high-level state variables with interpretable semantics.
 As such, they are not applicable to most modern DeepRL applications, such as vision-based Atari 2600 tasks~\cite{atari-py}.

-In the context of DeepRL,~\cite{dqn15} and~\cite{icml16} propose to interpret DQN policies in the t-SNE~\cite{tsne} embedding space.~\cite{icml16} propose Semi-Aggregated Markov Decision Process (SAMDP), which visualizes hierarchical spatio-temporal abstractions in a policy with game-specific attributes.
-The manual selection of suitable attributes makes SAMDP moderately rely on human intuition for good performance.
-Moreover, extracting these attributes from simple emulators like Atari is particularly laborious without interface support.
+In the context of DeepRL,~\cite{dqn15} and~\cite{icml16} propose to interpret DQN policies in the t-SNE~\cite{tsne} embedding space. \cite{icml16} proposes the semi-aggregated Markov decision process (SAMDP) method, which visualizes hierarchical spatio-temporal abstractions learned in the policy embeddings of the agent.
+By extracting embeddings from the last policy layer and projecting them into t-SNE~\cite{tsne} space, SAMDP can discover meaningful clusters that can be described by game-specific attributes.
+Furthermore, by tracing state transitions across thousands of states, SAMDP discovers frequent paths taken by the agent across the aforementioned clusters, from which one can summarize the high-level skills of the agent.
+The manual selection of game-specific attributes makes SAMDP dependent on human knowledge and intuition for good performance.
+In addition, extracting these attributes from simple emulators like Atari is particularly challenging without appropriate interface support.
 While high-level abstractions are informative to RL experts, a user without relevant theoretical backgrounds may find them hard to understand.

-The work of \cite{icml18} adopts perturbation-based saliency~\cite{deeplift} to visualize pixel importance in an asynchronous advantage actor-critic (A3C) model~\cite{a3c16}.
+The work in~\cite{icml18} utilizes perturbation-based saliency~\cite{deeplift} to visualize pixel importance in an asynchronous advantage actor-critic (A3C) model~\cite{a3c16}.
 It applies a masking function at fixed dense locations on the input frame and observes the impact on the target output, measured by the Euclidean distance.
 Such methods can be computationally inefficient as each perturbation requires a separate forward pass through the network.
-Therefore, hundreds of forward passes are required for computing saliency on a single frame.
-Some work~\cite{deeplift} points out that saliency~\cite{guided-backprop} tend to underestimate feature importance.
-Finally, as analyzed in Sec.~\ref{sec:introduction}, the prowess of saliency may be fundamentally limited by the optimization objectives of DeepRL,~\emph{i.e.,}~value estimation or policy optimization.
+Therefore, hundreds of forward passes are required for computing saliency for a single frame.
+Some work~\cite{deeplift} points out that saliency~\cite{Simonyan2014Deep,guided-backprop} tends to underestimate feature importance.